+3,000,000 Shares

+COMMON STOCK

-We are offering that the initial public offe shares of our common stock.
-This is our initial publ ring price of our common stock will be between \$ g and no public market currently exists for our shares.
-Value per share. s.
-We anticipate We have applied to list our common stock on the NASDAQ Capital Market und der the sym nbol "KRYS."
+We are offering 3,000,000 shares of our common stock.
+This is our initial public offering and no public market currently exists for our shares.
+We anticipate that the initial public offering price of our common stock will be between \$9.00 and \$11.00 per share.

+We have applied to list our common stock on the NASDAQ Capital Market under the symbol "KRYS."